 - Dates: April – November

-- About: The great Mountains range for walking and hiking.
+- About: A great mountain range for walking and hiking.